kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 ```
 This script queries all users and groups, to ensure that all
 entities are allocated in the local idmap.
-If any users or groups are "NOT FOUND", then there is a problem
+If any users or groups are reported `NOT FOUND`, then there is a problem
 that needs to be resolved before continuing.
 + As root, run the following:
 ```